Spring Semester 2021 at Georgia Tech

-We know there has been concern and uncertainty as the details of our plans have been communicated.
 We have developed this electronic guidebook to help you find the information most relevant to you in one, easy-to-access place online.
 It will be updated regularly.

 Campus Health and Safety